-Question from Janine M.: Hello Rick.
+Question from Janine: Hello, Rick.
 I have just finished reading an article that discussed an app that places your phone into “Airplane Mode” whenever there isn’t a cell signal available.

-Rick’s answer: Hi Janine.
-When you place a mobile device into Airplane Mode, it temporarily disables all the radio transmitters that are contained within the device’s circuitry.
+Rick’s answer: Janine, when you place a mobile device into Airplane Mode, it temporarily disables all the radio transmitters that are contained within the device’s circuitry.

 Many mobile devices are equipped with several radios that allow them to operate over Wi-Fi and/or a cell carrier’s data network, make telephone calls, interact with GPS satellites and work with wireless devices via Bluetooth.